 Question #2: Do you have a plan to keep me updated on tax changes and opportunities?

-Tax laws are always changing, and even when the laws themselves stay the same, interpretations of those laws are always being adjusted.
-Therefore, it’s critical that your CPA stays on top of these changes and has a good system to alert you of changes and opportunities that will affect your business.
+Tax laws are always changing.
+And even when the laws themselves stay the same, interpretations of those laws are always being adjusted.
+Therefore, it’s critical that your CPA stays on top of these changes.
+They should have a good system to alert you of changes and opportunities that will affect your business.

 You should not only be talking to your CPA around tax time.
-It’s important to find a CPA who has a process in place to stay in touch throughout the year so that you’re on top of changes and opportunities and able to act quickly and react swiftly as opportunities come your way.
+It’s important to find a CPA who has a process in place to stay in touch throughout the year.
+That way, you’re on top of changes and opportunities.
+You will be able to act quickly and react swiftly as opportunities come your way.

 Question #3: How do you communicate and interact with your clients?

 I once had a CPA who refused to answer my emails.
-He was old-school and believed that no business could be done unless we talked on the phone.
-While I appreciated that he made time to chat on the phone with me, this was an entirely inefficient way for me to work.
-Any time I had a question, I had to schedule a phone call with him, which meant that I was often not getting my questions answered timely or at all if my schedule didn’t allow for a call.
-Furthermore, because I’m such a visual person, I found myself struggling when I couldn’t later refer back to an email to review his response.
+He was old-school and believed that business can only be done over the phone.
+Yes, I appreciated that he made time to chat on the phone with me.
+However, this was an entirely inefficient way for me to work.
+Any time I had a question, I had to schedule a phone call with him.
+This meant that I was often not getting my questions answered timely or at all if my schedule didn’t allow for a call.
+Furthermore, I found myself struggling when I couldn’t refer back to an email to review his response since I’m a visual person.

 To avoid this situation, make sure you discuss communication style with your potential CPA.
 How do they answer simple questions?
 Do they like to talk on the phone, meet in person or will email work?
 What is your preferred style?
 It’s no good having a CPA on your team if you’re not getting the support and resources you need in a manner that works for you.